Networked Humanity: How Do We Know What is Right or Wrong?

 For the first time in history we are able to collect data on global inequality.
 It is a myth that we can’t track global capital flows.
 It’s by design that we are unable to track global capital as it squirrels itself through a tax loophole into some offshore account.
 The natural world is not a human thing but our economy is, it obeys human laws.
 The nature of the law and its enforcement is a reflection of power.
 It is an instrument of power.
 In the interests of wealth, we have become subjects to a neoliberal economy whose purpose can be understood by the results, the accumulation and concentration of wealth.
 This undermines civil society by making the people elected to high office responsive to wealth rather than their constituents.
 Without a functioning democracy our society is unable to access or express a shared understanding of what is right and wrong.
 Through misinformation and misdirection, the beliefs and values that reinforce economic inequality become status quo for everyday citizens.

 Digital culture offers tools for humanity to access its shared knowledge and realize the potential for collective decision-making.
 For our society to embody what people commonly understand to be right and wrong, people must have access to information and the ability to participate in democracy.
-Among various platforms for strengthening democracy, the Five Star Movement and Decide Madrid are exemplary.
+Among various platforms for strengthening democracy, Decide Madrid and vTaiwan are exemplary.
 No country is perfect, but Spain is a multi-party parliamentary democracy.
-And so is Italy.
+And so is Taiwan.
 This allows for creative ideas to enter the debate, and be implemented.